 Tempted to start investing in cryptocurrency?
 There are plenty of ways you can and many coins and tokens to invest in.
 However, it can be difficult for crypto newbies to know where to begin or which specific cryptocurrency might be best to build your portfolio with.

-While many individuals start with Bitcoin, there are many different types of cryptocurrencies out there, like Ethereum, Litecoin, Dogecoin and Cardano.
+While many individuals start with Bitcoin, there are many different types of cryptocurrencies out there, like Ethereum, Litecoin, and Dogecoin.

 Below, we’ll look at Litecoin versus Bitcoin, as well as the similarities and differences between the two markets.

 Litecoin may be a relative newcomer to many crypto investors’ lexicons.
 Litecoin is considered in the cryptocurrency market to be an altcoin, which is the term used for coins and tokens that aren’t Bitcoin.

 So, before we delve into the differences and similarities between Litecoin and Bitcoin, we’ll quickly give an overview of both.

 Litecoin is a cryptocurrency that dates back to 2011 when it was created by Charlie Lee, a former Google computer scientist.
 Litecoin came about from a fork of the Bitcoin blockchain—meaning that it’s something of a Bitcoin offspring.
 In fact, Litecoin is often considered to be Bitcoin’s “little brother.”

 Despite the “little brother” moniker, Litecoin is one of the largest cryptocurrencies in the world.
 As of July 19, 2021, Litecoin was the 13th biggest cryptocurrency in the world, data from CoinMarketCap.com show.
 Litecoin works in a very similar fashion to Bitcoin, allowing peer-to-peer, instant payments to be transacted across the globe.